HackEducation/funding-news/README.md

 # funding-news
-Collection of links for the Hack Education monthly reports on VC funding in ed-tech
+Collection of links for the Hack Education December 2018 report on VC funding in ed-tech